 We do not have a retail store or walk-in hours.

 We are open to the public only Sundays in March, April, May and June for plant

 600 outstanding varieties of organically grown Heirloom Tomato Seeds.

-Black Sara , Chuck's Yellow, Gary Ibsen's Gold, The Dutchman.
-These seeds are available
+Black Sara, Chuck's Yellow, Gary Ibsen's Gold and The Dutchman.

 Will This Be a Gift?

 Laurel's Heirloom Tomato Plants offers several different styles of personalized and customized gift certificates for all occasions.
 Our gift certificates are themselves an elegant gift.
 You may choose certain varieties, or a certain number of plants or a dollar amount for your recipient's certificate.